CAMEL2: Enhancing weakly supervised learning for histopathology images by incorporating the significance ratio: Results

 \section{Results}

 {\bf Overview.} Figure \ref{fig:framework} illustrates the three variants of CAMEL2 tested in this study.
 These variants employ different types of annotations.
 Similar to CLAM \cite{RN6}, CAMEL-slide is the least labour-intensive method, requiring only slide-level (WSI-level) annotations.
 Conversely, CAMEL2-ratio is the most labour-intensive method, necessitating additional 5,120x5,120 image-level annotations specifying a specific cancerous region ratio for each positive WSI.
 For CAMEL2, in addition to slide-level annotations, we need pathologists to annotate the 5,120$\times$5,120 images from positive WSIs as positive (cancerous ratio $\ge$ 20\%) or negative (cancer free), and discard the images with cancerous regions with ratios less than 20\%.
+In this study, we evaluate CLAM, CAMEL, and three CAMEL2 variants using the WSIs at 20$\times$ magnification.

-Unlike drawing precise outlines for cancerous regions using professional labelling tools and software \cite{RN1}, the use of binary annotations for a small number of images in CAMEL2 significantly reduces the labelling workload for pathologists and the technical requirements.
-Additionally, we define an image as positive only if the ratio of cancerous regions exceeds 20\%, dramatically reducing the effort required by pathologists to identify small cancerous regions.
+In contrast to using professional tools to meticulously outline cancerous areas, our approach of employing binary annotations for a limited set of images in CAMEL2 considerably eases the workload for pathologists and reduces the technical demands.
+Furthermore, we only classify an image as positive if over 20\% of its area is cancerous.
+This threshold significantly simplifies the task of identifying minor cancerous regions.
+In Table \ref{tab:s1r}, we have detailed the average time spent by three pathologists annotating 5 positive WSIs from the CAMELYON16 dataset, utilizing the iPad-based annotation system developed by Thorough Future \cite{RN1}.

 {\bf Multiple instance MNIST.} To evaluate the framework of CAMEL2, we conduct experiments using the MNIST dataset \cite{RN24}.
 In these experiments, we treat the individual samples in MNIST as instances and randomly group them into bags.
 Two hyperparameters are used: \emph{size} determines the number of instances in each bag, and \emph{target} represents a specific handwriting label ("0-9").
 If the label of at least one instance is the target, the bag is labelled as positive; otherwise, it is labelled as negative.
 Figure \ref{fig:mnist}a provides an illustration of an experiment where the size is set to 1000 and the target is set to "0".